fdecampredon/rx-flux/README.md

 * `setValue(value: any | Promise): void` : set the value held by the store.
-If you pass a `Promise` to this method the value will be set to whatever the promise resolve to, also the store will pass in a *pending* state and won't publish any value until the promise is resolved.
-**this method will overwritte operations history**.
+If you pass a `Promise` to this method the value will be set to whatever the promise resolve to, also the store will pass in a *pending* state and won't publish any value until the promise is resolved. **This method will overwrite operations history**.

 * `applyOperation(operation: (value: any) => any): { confirm: () => void, cancel: () }` :
 this method takes has parameter a function that should implements a transformation over the store value.